jimz011/homekit-infused/docs/installation.md

 ##### NOTE
 There is no direct upgrade path from HKI 4, the way HKI 5 is written is very similar, but deviates too much to make a decent upgrade possible.
 HKI 4 users should start fresh.
 If you are a new user, this doesn't apply to you and you can continue on to the next step of the documentation.

+There is also a video guide available [HERE](https://www.youtube.com/playlist?list=PLezjWQmPsNpF9zNbWAXfm3mcnDwFYLdpT), but it is always recommended to keep the documentation at hand since video's tend to age fast!

 ##### Advice
 - Install Home Assistant or create a backup of your current setup.
 I will advise you to install this on a clean Home Assistant install, though it is not a requirement.
 - Add all your known devices to Home Assistant (if integrations are available the prefered way would be to use that instead of putting it in manually.